ssbc/ssb-meta-feeds-spec/README.md

 A new identity starts by constructing a seed.
 From this seed both the meta feed keys and the main feed keys are generated.
-The main should use the info: "ssb-meta-feed-seed-v1:" + nonce of the message on the meta feed.
+The main should use the info: "ssb-meta-feed-seed-v1:" + base64 encoded nonce of the message on the meta feed.

 The seed will also be encrypted to the main feed and the meta feed linked to the main feed just like for existing feeds.